joehahn/tf-text-classification-demo/README.md

 this instance provides 26 ECUs, 8 vCPUs, 2.6 GHz, Intel Xeon E5-2670, 15 Gb memory,
 10 Gb SSD Storage at a cost of $0.74/hr.

-2 The above creates private ssh key named tf-demo.pem that you should store subfolder 'private' with these permissions:
+2 The above creates private ssh key named tf-demo.pem that you can store in the 'private' folder with these permissions:

     chmod 400 private/dl.pem